joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 * RTCLib by Adafruit

-Import it and create a global for the RTC and the deadline we'll be counting down to:
+Import it and create a global for the RTC:

 ```
 #include <RTClib.h>
 RTC_DS3231 rtc;
-long deadline = 0;
 ```

 We're going to use this object for setting and checking the date and time.
 This is going to make things simpler for us, but don't worry, we're going to peek under the hood in a moment.